atenearesearchgroup/uncertainty-datatypes-python/uDataTypes/Libraries/python/README.md

 ## The ufloat type

-A ufloat can be instantiated providing the value and the certainty.
-Value is any float and Certainty is a float[0, 1] where 1 is the highest possible certainty while 0 is the lowest.
+A ufloat value represents a float endowed with its asscciated uncertainty.

 ```python
 x = ufloat(-230.30, 0.7)